 The bodypack can also be used with compatible AKG headsets and clip-on mics, which is a nice and convenient add-on to this system.

 The AKG DMS300 features a frequency response of 20 Hz to 20 kHz, a dynamic range of 116 dB.
 Besides being convenient and easy to use, this wireless system is also comfortable for the performer, with the Transmitter weighing only 0.24 lbs. with batteries and both AA batteries included.

-How To Choose The Best Wireless Guitar System For You
+How To Choose The Right System For You

 The receiver’s job is to receive your signal and then send it to your pedalboard or amp with a cable.
 The receiver is normally powered by a power supply, while the transmitter typically uses batteries, although some come with a rechargeable built-in battery for added convenience.

 Now that we have a basic understanding of how these systems work, it is important to talk about some relevant points you should consider before deciding which model to get.